 For more information see Restoring a file and folder backup.

-Select the Restore task bar, choose the image you want to restore and click Restore Image.
+Select the Existing Backups taskbar, choose the image you want to restore, then click Restore.

 For more information see Restoring an image from within Windows.